Lumber from Canadian Wood species are graded as per the intended end-use for a specific application.

 For the structural market, lumber grades are applied to each piece of lumber produced.
 This is done so the buyer knows that he or she is getting a product consistently graded to a standard.

-Lumber that is intended for non-structural uses such as doors, furniture, millwork, etc., may be dried to lower moisture content (around 10 percent) or left unseasoned, depending on the customer’s requirements.
+Lumber that is intended for non-structural uses such as doors, furniture, millwork, etc., comes dried to a lower moisture content (avg.
+10-14 percent).
+It is also available unseasoned, depending on the customer’s requirements.